Predict the likelihood of a loan default¶

 Banks deal with different types of risks, like credit risk, market risk, and operational risk.
 Calculating the ECL using

-EL = PD * LGD * EAD is the most common approach nowadays.
+ECL = PD * LGD * EAD is the most common approach.
 Risk is defined in financial terms as the chance that an outcome or investment’s actual gains will differ from an expected outcome or return.

-There are many ways you can position the problem, but in this specific use case you will be building Probability of Default (PD) models and will provide some guidance related to Loss Given Default (LGD) and Exposure at Default (EAD) modeling.
-For the PD model, the target variable you are predicting is whether or not a borrower will repay their debt.
+There are many ways you can position the problem, but in this specific use case you will be building Probability of Default (PD) models and will provide some guidance related to LGD and EAD modeling.
+For the PD model, the target variable is

 Here is additional guidance on the definition of each component of the ECL equation.